 In each area below, we’re working to advance the objectives of Wellcome’s new strategy.
 These include a broad programme of discovery research and a focus on the urgent health challenges of mental health, infectious disease and climate.

 Disproportionate effort is spent in preparing health data for analysis and computational methods now dominate modern science.
 Despite their importance, little funding is available for the foundational data and software tools used in health data research.

 Without the right tools, work with health data is slow, the barrier to entry for data scientists is high, and only well-resourced institutions are able to make substantial progress.

-We will fund open source, foundational data and software tools for science and health, with a focus on usability, adoption and long-term sustainability.
+We will fund open source foundational data and software tools for science and health, with a focus on usability, adoption and long-term sustainability.
 We will make it easier and more equitable for data scientists globally to innovate with health data.
-This will build on our completed work:

 Information about health feels intensely personal and people have concerns about privacy, security and commercial access to health data.
 Those collecting and using health data must earn the trust of people and society by demonstrating that they are trustworthy.

 There are technical, institutional and social aspects to trust, all of which need to work together in practice.
 These include computational and data security measures, establishing good governance and clear accountability, being transparent about how data is used, and involving people in decisions.

 Effective health data innovation requires a diverse set of people from multiple disciplines to communicate and work effectively together: data scientists and research software engineers, clinicians and healthcare providers, biomedical researchers, patients and the public, policy and decision-makers.
 These groups often don’t have a shared understanding of problems and there are few opportunities for them to collaborate effectively.